 Since the recommendations are being made by AI, the customer saves time and money.
 “Getting recommendations from an insurance agent often takes several days of back and forth, including filling out forms, answering questions on the phone, emails, and even in-person visits.
 Our AI provides better advice immediately, any time of the day,” said Sean Harper, CEO of Kin Insurance.
 “As a bonus, it cuts out the 15-20% of commissions typically paid to an insurance agent, saving the customer money.”

 The platform will also protect homeowners as their policies age.
 “Two-thirds of homes are underinsured.
-A policy may have been good enough when initially purchased, but the situation changed, resulting in the homeowner having to pay out of pocket when the home is damaged,” said Lucas Ward, CTO of Kin.
+A policy may have been good enough when initially purchased, but the situation changed, resulting in the homeowner having to pay out of pocket when the home is damaged,” said Ward.

 The new platform is the latest step in Kin’s effort to improve accuracy and lower costs of home insurance policies.

 Kin uses data and technology to streamline homeowners insurance, saving homeowners time and money.
 Kin is based in Chicago.
 Visit www.kin.com for more information.

 Get our latest stories curated just for you.